-In September, 2023, the CFIA launched consultations on proposed guidance that reinforces this approach and clarifies which plant-derived feed ingredients require a premarket assessment, as per the Feeds Act and Feeds Regulations, including how to make a novelty determination of ingredients derived through plant breeding destined to be used in livestock feeds.
+In May 2024, the CFIA finalized guidance that reinforces this approach and clarifies which plantderived feed ingredients require a premarket assessment, as per the Feeds Act and Feeds Regulations, including how to make a novelty determination of ingredients derived through plant breeding destined to be used in livestock feeds.
 Novel feeds consist of organisms or parts of products thereof that have never before been evaluated and approved for use as livestock feed in Canada, regardless of how they were developed.
 Novel feeds may be from plant sources, including plants with novel traits (PNTs).

 These consultations follow the revision and final publication of two other guidance documents on PNTs, both of which support the introduction of gene-edited products in the Canadian market.
-Guidelines for the Safety Assessment of Novel Foods, published in July 2023, reinforce Canada's product-based approach and provide guidance on how Canada's Novel Food Regulations are applied to products of plant breeding.

-Secondly, on May 3, 2023, Canada published updated guidance for determining whether a plant is regulated under Part V of the Seeds Regulations.
+Guidelines for the Safety Assessment of Novel Foods, published in July 2022, reinforce Canada's product-based approach and provide guidance on how Canada's Novel Food Regulations are applied to products of plant breeding.
+Updated guidance for determining whether a plant is regulated under Part V of the Seeds Regulations was published on May 3, 2023.